Diyari-Fariq-M-salih/UGV-Swarm-Method/proposed_project_UGV_notes_27112025.md

 - Not globally optimal but intuitive
 - Shows repulsive + attractive forces

-The GUI will allow selecting among these planners.
+The GUI will allow selecting.

 ---

-## 6. GUI Design — PyQt5 + Matplotlib Canvas
+## 6. GUI Design using PyQt5 + Matplotlib Canvas

 ### **Main Features**